Tel: 02 4380 8200

 Address: 9/131 Henry Parry Drive, Gosford NSW 2250 (2 doors down from the "Service NSW" Gosford office)

-It is a place where you can see a GP and or an emergency specialist, as well as get your tests, treatment, observation and if necessary, get a referral to another specialist, under the same roof.
+It is a place where you can see a GP and or an emergency specialist, as well as get your tests, treatment, observation and if necessary, get a referral to another specialist.
+We have experienced staff and a treatment room facility that

 A GP (General Practitioner) is a specialist in family medicine who looks after you from birth to old age.
 He has training in all the medical conditions that may affect you like breathing problems, heart conditions, mental health, pregnancy and related conditions, chronic diseases like diabetes, hypertension, kidney failure, adolescent health, sexual health and Aboriginal & Torres Strait Islander Health.
 A GP is also able to assist you with referrals to another specialist when you need one.